stealth/opmsg/README.md

 You need to setp up your local `~/.opmsg/config` to reflect the source persona you are using when sending your mail via _mutt_, unless you specify it via `-P` on the commandline or used `--link`:
+(linking personas is recommended, see above)

 ```
+# opmsg sample config

+# 1 or 2.
+Default is 1.
+The KDF in version=2 is hardened against evil maid attacks.
+# Only use version=2 if you know your peer uses opmsg >= 1.60 that can handle version=2.
+# Your peer then automatically chooses right version.
+Theres no config change needed
+# for your peer.
+version=2

-# Should use long format to avoid loading of whole keystore.
+# should use long format to avoid loading of whole keystore.
+Also see 'linking personas'
-# this is above generated persona so it owns the RSA private key
+# in README.
+It is recommended to use different ID for each communication peer.
-my_id = 1cb7992f966638531d33e59e83cd054295fb8016e5d9e35fb409630694571aba
+my_id = 50973f3cfc3e0f3f1a7d4047aa6fa7645510f3b4ddc486a4b72bcacdf3aad570

 # default
 rsa_len = 4096